vanja-san/NeoArsenal/README.md

 # NeoArsenal

 NeoArsenal is a HEAVILY WIP mod, adding trait-swapping tools, Forge Energy-based machinery and other utilities.
-Not all features are implemented yet, and the mod is not currently recommended for a survival playthrough.
+Not all features are implemented yet.
 Check out the mod's Curseforge page: https://www.curseforge.com/minecraft/mc-mods/neoarsenal

 # Permissions